element-foundation/construction-paper/construction-paper/Construction-Paper.md

 ----
 ## 1. Introduction

 ### 1.1 Overview
 Element Finance brings high fixed yield income to the DeFi market, initially focused on ETH, BTC, USDC, and DAI.
-Users can purchase ETH, BTC, USDC, and DAI at a discount without being locked into a term, allowing swapping between the discounted asset and the [base asset](#14-glossary-definitions) at any time.
-The fixed rate income can be secured for a swap from any major base asset.
-For active DeFi users, the Element protocol provides capital efficiency on yield positions they are already depositing into, such as Yearn or ETH2 staking.
+Users can purchase ETH, BTC, USDC, and DAI at a discount without being locked into a term, allowing the exchange of the discounted asset and the [base asset](#14-glossary-definitions) at any time.
+The fixed rate income can be secured with the exchange of any major base asset.
+For active DeFi users, the Element Protocol provides capital efficiency on yield positions they are already depositing into, such as Yearn or ETH2 staking.
 Users can sell their deposited principal at a discount as fixed yield income, leveraging or increasing exposure to yield without liquidation risk.
 This competitive activity is what drives the high fixed yield markets.
-The Element protocol opens the door to a number of new primitives and innovations.
+This construction paper breaks down the Element Protocol and discusses how it can open the door to a number of new primitives and innovations.

 ### 1.2 The Current State of Yield Markets in DeFi

 Today, in the decentralized finance (DeFi) space, the variable yield market can be both difficult and overwhelming for casual users to navigate.
-Yield rates constantly fluctuate, resulting in users needing to move or swap their funds regularly in order to meet their target APY, and depositing or shifting between positions regularly incurs high transaction fees.
+Yield rates constantly fluctuate, resulting in users needing to move their funds regularly in order to meet their target APY, and depositing or shifting between positions regularly incurs high transaction fees.

 Securing fixed rate yield can resolve these issues.
-However, the current fixed rate yield products on the market offer too low of rates and do not have enough liquidity to enter in and out of the position easily.
+However, the current fixed rate yield products on the market offer low rates and do not have enough liquidity to enter in and out of the position easily.
 This lack of liquidity causes slippage problems or the inability to exit from a position until after a defined term.
 In other cases, depositing into a fixed rate position requires multiple transactions and the associated high transaction fees that come with it.

 Capital efficiency is an underserved feature for DeFi users.
 When users are required to have their principal locked in a yield generating position, such as a [Yearn](https://yearn.finance/) vault or [ETH2 staking](https://ethereum.org/en/eth2/staking/), they cannot access further opportunities, incur significant costs if they decide to move their position, and the market often lacks liquidity.

 ### 1.3 The Element Approach

-The Element Protocol, at its core, works by splitting the base asset (ETH, BTC, USDC, DAI) of yield generating positions, such as a Yearn vault or an ETH2 validator, into two separate, fungible tokens: the Principal Token (PT), and the Yield Token (YT).
+The Element Protocol, at its core, works by enabling users to split the base asset (ETH, BTC, USDC, DAI) of yield generating positions, such as a Yearn vault or an ETH2 validator, into two separate, fungible tokens: the Principal Token (PT), and the Yield Token (YT).

 The splitting mechanism allows users to sell their principal at a discount, thus creating a marketplace for fixed rate income positions.
-Their principal is no longer locked up and they may use their newly freed funds to leverage at high multiples, gaining increased exposure to yield without typical liquidation risk.
-They may also gain additional trading fees or APY on their yield positions by staking their new tokens into an AMM.
+Their principal is no longer locked up and they may use their newly freed funds to leverage at high multiples, gaining increased exposure to yield without the typical liquidation risk.
+Users may also gain additional trading fees or APY on their yield positions by staking their new tokens into an AMM.
 The casual user subsidizes the DeFi user’s active strategies by securing fixed rate yield at a discount on what the DeFi user earns.
 The DeFi user’s participation subsidizes the value of the fixed rate yield.

 Element takes an alternative approach to tranching products, instead enabling market forces to set the price of fixed vs. variable yield rates.
 This competitive activity along with the custom curve built on Balancer V2 to support the PTs is what drives the high fixed yield markets.
 Furthermore, it brings liquidity to fixed yield income while minimizing slippage, fees, and impermanent loss, ultimately opening the door to a number of new DeFi primitives.

 ### 1.4 Glossary Definitions

-- **Principal Tokens (PTs)**: The token representing the user's deposit value into the protocol.
+- **Principal Tokens (PTs)**: The token representing the user's deposit value into the Element Protocol.
 These tokens are redeemable 1-for-1 for the underlying asset at maturity.
 - **Yield Tokens (YTs)**: The token representing the variable yield gain over the term period for the deposited underlying asset.
-- **Principal Reserves**: The number of principal tokens staked in a pool pairing of the base asset and the principal token.
+- **Principal Reserves**: The number of PTs staked in a pool pairing of the base asset and the PT.
 For example, the number of ptETH staked in the pool pairing of ETH/ptETH.
-- **Base Asset**: The asset deposited into the protocol (BTC, ETH, USDC, DAI)
+- **Base Asset**: The asset deposited into the Element Protocol (BTC, ETH, USDC, or DAI).
-- **Base Asset Reserves**: The number of base assets staked in a pool pairing of the base asset with the principal tokens of said base asset.
+- **Base Asset Reserves**: The number of base assets staked in a pool pairing of the base asset with the PTs of said base asset.
 For example, the number of ETH staked in the pool pairing of ETH/ptETH.
-- **Time Stretch Parameter**: A parameter used in the trading curve that affects the price discoverability, fees, and staking ratio of the base asset to principal tokens.
+- **Time Stretch Parameter**: A parameter used in the trading curve that affects the price discoverability, fees, and staking ratio of the base asset to PTs.
 - **Annual Percentage Yield (APY)**: Annual Percentage Yield is a time-based measurement of the Return On Investment (ROI) on an asset.
     - For example, $100 invested at 5% APY would yield $105 after one year, if there is no compounding of any yield earned on that $100 through the year.
 Assuming a static APY rate, the Monthly ROI would be 0.41%.
-- **Target APY**: The User's targeted Annual Percentage Yield
+- **Target APY**: The User's targeted Annual Percentage Yield.
-- **Term**: A duration of time in which a user's assets are generating yield and deposited in the Element protocol.
+- **Term**: A duration of time in which a user's assets are generating yield and deposited in the Element Protocol.
-- **Term length**: The duration in which the user chooses to have their asset deposited in the Element protocol, generating yield.
+- **Term length**: The duration in which the user chooses to have their asset deposited in the Element Protocol, generating yield.
 - **Vault**: A generic term for a yield-bearing asset.
 - **yVault**: A programmatically adjusted lending aggregator, arbitrageur, and optimized yield generator ([reference](https://docs.yearn.finance/defi-glossary#yvault)).
 - **Automated Market Maker (AMM)**: An AMM is a system that provides liquidity to the exchange it operates in through automated trading.